 In the browser-based MMORPG Travians, the hero is forever running on paths, a game mechanic that probably makes the game much easier to program (since you don't have to deal with as many possible path-finding options).
 However, this gets really irritating when you get to the Broken Bridges, since they're a broken cart in the middle of the path and a stick in the middle of the path... and it's obvious that the hero could just step sideways onto the grass and waltz around them.
 Or take the shortcut from the top of the screen to the bottom across the grassy field, avoiding the path entirely.
 But the game won't let you.

-Only occurs a few times in zOMG, and they're mostly justified.
-(For example, the entrance to the The Very Definitely Final Dungeon is sealed off for most of the game because It's a whirlpool, and you'd drown without the Water-breathing blessing you get from the ruins.)
+Occurs a few times in zOMG.
+For example, the entrance to the The Very Definitely Final Dungeon is sealed off for most of the game because It's a whirlpool, and you'd drown without the Water-breathing blessing you get from the ruins.
 Most Broken Bridges can be avoided by crewing with a player who already has completed the requirements to pass it.